logo image

 St Anne's Cathedral

 The Cathedral is built on the site of St Anne’s Church (Belfast’s first Church of Ireland).
 The foundation stone was laid by the Countess of Shaftesbury in 1899.
-The West Front, as seen in the photo above, was completed until 1927.
+The West Front, as seen in the photo above, was completed in 1927.

 The North Transept was completed in 1981, and 130 foot Spire of Hope added in 2007.
 The Cathedral is open to visitors from 10.00 am to 4.00 pm on weekdays, and for a short period before and after services on Sunday.